-We have given just a few examples here, but as you can see, licensing and training to work as an aircraft or avionics engineer is quite a complicated area, so to find out about current licensing requirements in more detail, please refer to the EASA and CAA websites (see ‘Useful info’).
+We have given just a few examples here, but as you can see, licensing and training to work as an aircraft or avionics engineer is quite a complicated area – and additionally so in light of Brexit – so for the latest information on current licensing requirements, please refer to the EASA and CAA websites.

-To find out about working in this sector, please take a look at the full-length feature here.
+To find out about working in this sector, please take a look at the full-length feature on our website.
 Further information can be obtained direct from potential employers.

 Air traffic control